 When divorcing couples have children involved in the marriage, child support obligations are often among the leading issues of concern.
 Texas family law courts use a formula of the income and expenses of both parties when calculating the amount of child support to be awarded to the parent awarded primary conservatorship (custody) of the children.
 However, various factors may be applied to determine what counts as income and expenses.
 In addition, voluntary child support may be added to the final award to meet certain expenses such as education or health care needs.

 If you have questions about Texas child support obligations, talk to an attorney at The Webb Family Law Firm, P.C., in Dallas.
-Under the leadership of Texas family law specialist Brian L. Webb, we are a team of professional, smart, understanding, compassionate attorneys and staff.
+Under the leadership of Texas family law specialist, Natalie Webb, we are a team of professional, smart, understanding, compassionate attorneys and staff.
 We will answer your questions forthrightly and tell you what to expect from the judge in your jurisdiction.